Metroid: Gameplay

 The Metroid series contains elements from shooter, platformer, adventure, survival and first-person games.
 The series is notable for its non-linear progression and solitary exploration format where the player only controls Samus Aran, with few or no other characters to interact with.
-The player gains items and power-ups for Samus's cybernetic suit primarily through exploration, and occasionally by defeating alien creatures through real-time combat with the suit's arm cannon.
-Many such upgrades enable further avenues of exploration.
-A recurring upgrade is the Morph Ball, which allows Samus to curl into a ball, roll into tight places and plant bombs.
+The player gains items and power-ups for Samus's suit through exploration and by defeating enemies.
+Many upgrades enable further exploration.
+The Morph Ball upgrade allows Samus to curl into a ball, roll into tight places and plant bombs.
+The Shinespark ability lets Samus charge her Power Suit with energy and dash at tremendous speeds to break through certain walls.
+This ability allows access to secret areas and enables sequence breaking, making it important to the Metroid speedrunning community.

 The classic series consists of 2D side-scrollers, while the Metroid Prime series uses a first-person perspective, and first-person shooter mechanics.
 The 2010 game Other M uses the third-person shooter format.

 The original Metroid was influenced by two other major Nintendo franchises: Mario, from which it borrowed extensive areas of platform jumping, and The Legend of Zelda, from which it borrowed non-linear exploration.
 Metroid differed in its atmosphere of solitude and foreboding.
 Metroid was also one of the first video games to feature an exploration to the left as well as the right, and backtracking to already explored areas to search for secret items and paths.
 Since the late 1990s, the term "Metroidvania" has been applied to this format.
 According to Edge, Metroid is "the thinking man's shooter", in which weapons are "more a means of progression than weapon", with the environments posing larger obstacles than enemies.